 Promote opportunities for occupants to voluntarily increase physical activity, as part of the Integrated Design Process.
+Refer to Appendix B "Best Practices" for examples.

 Step 1.
 Occupant Health & Wellness and Integrated Design

 - During the Integrated Design and Charrette Process discuss and document options for Occupant Health & Wellness - Following are strategies to consider: - Design stairwells as desirable option for circulation to support active occupants. - Include at least one primary staircase that enables occupants to travel between the building entrance floor(s), occupant's own destination floor, and common use floors. - Provide accommodations for sit-stand workstations for all occupants. - Provide water fountains that include bottle-filling faucets. - Install bicycle storage.